Configure settings for app integrations

 To access the settings page:

 - In the Admin Console, go to Applications > Applications.

 - In the main panel, click the app integration you want to update.
-You can also type the name in the Search bar.
+You can also enter the name in the Search bar.

 Okta displays the settings page for the app integration, organized into several tabs.
-The tabs displayed depends on the type of app integration and what features are enabled for your org.
+The tabs displayed depend on the type of app integration and which features are enabled for your org.

 This tab shows the general app integration settings, which vary by app integration.
 These settings may include: